What it is

 discussion would be complete without".

-the connection clear, drop the transition entirely.
+addition".
+When context makes the connection clear, drop the

-No vague attribution — always name the specific source.
+No vague attribution.
+Always name the specific source.
 Banned:

-"industry reports suggest", "observers have noted", "critics argue",
+"industry reports suggest", "observers have noted", "critics

-No hollow -ing endings — phrases like "ensuring clarity" or
+No hollow -ing endings.
+Phrases like "ensuring clarity" or

 "highlighting the importance" appended to sentences add nothing.

-No generic praise — replace "rich heritage", "breathtaking",
+No generic praise.
+Replace "rich heritage", "breathtaking",

 "enduring legacy", "stunning" with the actual thing that's